 The Aldenham Almshouses Charity advertised a vacancy in March 2020.
 Priority would be given to people who were over 60 and had less than £25,000 in capital (up from the £16000 of 2009).
 Couples were preferred (but not essential) and should be from the Parish of Aldenham or with long term local connections.
 They should be physically able to look after a garden.
 They would be those generally in the greatest need who would fit well into the small community.
 Written applications would be followed by interviews (in 2013 only written applications were assessed).

 Fire and infirmity are dangerous companions.
 The Herts Advertiser for 8 Jun 1878 reported on an inquest held at the Round Bush beerhouse, Aldenham.
 78 year old Hannah Hawtree suffered from fits and often lit her lamp at the fire, despite being warned.
 The lamp exploded and caused the fire in which she was burnt to death.
 Similar cases occurred in other almshouses.

 Grid Ref: 51o 40′ 23″N 0o 20′ 45″W

-The Aldenham, St John the Baptist parish records include various documents about the almshouses.
-These can be accessed at HALS, ref DP/3/25/2, but have not been examined at the time of writing (July 2020)
+The Aldenham, St John the Baptist parish records include about 160 documents about the almshouses.
+These can be accessed at HALS, ref DP/3/25/2.
+They are a mine of information.